» Is Your Leadership Style Right for the Digital Age?

 » Care.com’s Sheila Lirio Marcelo: Overcoming the ‘Imposter Syndrome’

 » The Value of Schmoozing in the Age of Social Media

 » Contempt, Crazy Hours and the Economics of Quitting Your Job

 Center for Human Resources new “home base” for WFRN

 The Wharton Center for Human Resources is the new administrative home base for the Work and Family Researchers Network (WFRN).
 The WFRN is an international membership organization of interdisciplinary work and family researchers which also welcomes the participation of policy makers and practitioners as it seeks to promote knowledge and understanding of work and family issues among the community of global stakeholders.
 The non-profit organization also maintains an affiliation with Penn's Population Studies Center.
 The WFRN facilitates virtual and face-to-face interaction among work and family researchers from a broad range of fields and engages the next generation of work and family scholars.
 As a global hub, it provides opportunities for information sharing and networking via its website, which includes the only open access work and family subject matter repository, the Work and Family Commons.
 Visit the WFRN website for more details.

-Registration Open for 2013 Wharton Leadership Conference
+Registration is now open for the 19th Annual Wharton Leadership Conference